SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-not-work.md

 #### Tips to troubleshoot

 - **Use the Variable Viewer**.
 It’s a powerful tool that shows you the variables, arrays and objects in each button, as well as what value they are currently set to.
 That way you can see if a variable is being populated, if it has the correct value, whether it’s the correct type (it’s a number, a string or an array?) or if it even exists at all.
 - **Check for error messages**.
-Some errors are shown in the receiver as yellow messages at the bottom.
+Some errors are shown in SAMMI as yellow messages at the bottom.
 If you have any of those, they would be a good indicator of what’s going wrong.
 - **Isolate the problem**.
 If you have many commands in a button, it can be difficult to find the one that’s not doing what it’s supposed to do.
 Try to divide the button into smaller pieces and test them one by one.
 You can turn off a command with the ‘Off’ tick on the right side of each command.
 - **Troubleshooting a command**: If you find the command that’s not working (or the button has only one command) go to the documentation of that command and try to figure out what you are doing wrong.
 For some common issues, check the ‘Common Errors with Commands’ section below.
 - **Check for misspellings, extra spaces and typo’s**.
-We have all misspelled a source, a setting or a variable.
+We have all misspelled a source name, a setting or a variable.
 It happens.
 Go over every box to find out.
 - **TEST!** The only way to know if a button works is by testing.
 Try different triggers.
 Try different values.
 If it uses a wildcard pull, try adding a set variable command to override it and trigger the button with the SAMMI Deck.
 If a filter doesn't work, try with another filter or source.
 If a command with a variable doesn’t work, change the variable for the actual value so you know if it’s the command that’s wrong or it’s the variable.
 Play, change things, so you know better how it is working, what's wrong and what’s right.

 #### Undefined